 Over time, deterioration, abandonment and finally a fire in 1991 crippled the beautiful structure, leaving only its exterior shell.

-Presently, The Kimball World War Memorial was serves as a living community resource and is available for a wide variety of functions, including tours, training sessions, classes, organizational meetings, organizational dinners and receptions as well as social events.
+Presently, The Kimball World War Memorial was serves as a living community resource and is available for a wide variety of functions, including tours, training sessions, classes, organizational meetings, organizational dinners, receptions and other social events.

 The two-story, light-brick building stands on a sturdy cut-stone foundation.
 Its plan is a rectangular box with a small entrance vestibule on the east side.
 The facade faces south and displays a monumental classical portico centered in the middle.
 Four terra cotta columns stand on brick bases and support a tall terra cotta entablature.
 Laurel reliefs decorate the frieze section over each column.
 A band of dentils extends across the portico just under the cornice.
 Historic photographs of the building reveal a terra cotta extension over the entablature that held the words "World War Memorial".
 This section of the entablature has crumbled and no longer displays the building's name.
 A simple terra cotta parapet at the roofline flanks the centered portico and extends along the other two sides of the building.